wolffe/repeater2-for-gravity-forms/readme.md

 ```

 ##### Usage Examples
-Repeat the repeater2 a number of times depending on the value of a drop down field:
+Repeat the repeater a number of times depending on the value of a drop down field:
 ```
 jQuery('#gform_6 #input_6_7').change(function(){
     var attendees = jQuery(this).val();